Table of Contents

 Cash money is a good reason you should consider a Home Depot Pro Xtra account.
 If you buy $1,500 worth of qualifying purchases, you can potentially receive a discount on your order.

 Easily save and organize all of your transactions from any Home Depot store in the country.
-Not only is this tracking helpful for when you need to send employees to pick up supplies, but it’s also an effective way to track your purchases for tax purposes.
+Not only is this tracking helpful for when you need to send employees to pick up supplies, but online account management is also an effective way to track your purchases for tax purposes.
 Missing receipts that can add up to a substantial amount of business-related tax write-offs can be a headache if you find yourself in the unlucky situation of being audited.

-Save on purchases with coupons that are exclusive to Pro Xtra members.
+Save on purchases with coupons and promotional offers that are exclusive to Pro Xtra members.
 Coupons are emailed directly to members and feature sale items, discounts, and special updates.

 Business Tools From Home Depot Pro Xtra